-Whether looking to save for a car, pay for college, or earn some extra spending money, there are many ways they can make money as a teenager in the US.
-Many businesses need part-time workers, and the good news is that they can start working part-time as soon as they are 14 years old.
-If they are feeling a little more ambitious and want to be their own boss, there are ways they can make money as a teenager without even leaving the house.
+Whether looking to save for a car, pay for college, or earn some extra spending money, there are many ways teens can make money in the US.
+For a start, many businesses need part-time workers, and the good news is that teens can start working part-time as soon as they are 14 years old.
+If they feel a little more ambitious and want to be their own boss, your teen can even make money without leaving the house.
 Here's our guide to how to make money as a teenager in the US.

 Working when you are a teenager